Efficient Deep Learning of Robust Policies from MPC using Imitation and Tube-Guided Data Augmentation: Abstract

 \section{Abstract}

-Imitation Learning (IL) has been increasingly employed to generate computationally efficient policies from task-relevant demonstrations provided by Model Predictive Control (MPC).
-However, commonly employed IL methods are often data- and computationally-inefficient, as they require a large number of MPC demonstrations, resulting in long training times, and they produce policies with limited robustness to disturbances not experienced during training.
+\b{Imitation Learning (IL) can generate computationally efficient policies from demonstrations provided by Model Predictive Control (MPC).
+However, IL methods often require extensive data-collection and training-efforts, limiting changes to the policy if the task changes, and they produce policies with limited robustness to new disturbances}.
 In this work, we propose an IL strategy to \textit{efficiently} compress a computationally expensive MPC into a deep neural network policy that is \textit{robust} to previously unseen disturbances.
-By using a robust variant of the MPC, called Robust Tube MPC, and leveraging properties from the controller, we introduce a computationally-efficient data augmentation method that enables a significant reduction of the number of MPC demonstrations and training time required to generate a robust policy.
+By using a robust variant of the MPC, called Robust Tube MPC, and leveraging properties from the controller, \b{we introduce computationally-efficient data augmentation methods that enable} a significant reduction of the number of MPC demonstrations and \b{training efforts} required to generate a robust policy.
 Our approach opens the possibility of \textit{zero-shot} transfer of a policy trained from a single MPC demonstration collected in a nominal domain, such as a simulation or a robot in a lab/controlled environment, to a new domain with previously unseen bounded model errors/perturbations.
-Numerical and experimental evaluations performed using linear and nonlinear MPC for agile flight on a multirotor show that our method outperforms strategies commonly employed in IL (such as Dataset-Aggregation (DAgger) and Domain Randomization (DR)) in terms of demonstration-efficiency, training time, and robustness to perturbations unseen during training.
+Numerical \b{evaluations performed using linear and nonlinear MPC for agile flight on a multirotor show that our method outperforms strategies commonly employed in IL (such as Dataset-Aggregation (DAgger) and Domain Randomization (DR)) in terms of demonstration-efficiency, training time, and robustness to perturbations unseen during training.
+Experimental evaluations validate the efficiency and real-world robustness}.